 Regen Registry Description

-Regen Registry is an open source ecosystem service registry which provides a systematic tool, platform, and process that functions to set community standards and provide frameworks necessary to quantify, monitor, and trade ecological credits and other types of ecological claims.
+Regen Registry is an open source ecosystem service registry which provides a tool, platform, and process that functions to set community standards and provide frameworks to quantify, monitor, and trade ecological credits and other types of ecological claims.
 The Regen Registry is a community defined project which operates in a manner similar to how open-source frameworks are developed.
 The processes and functions provided by the Regen Registry include setting standards for methodology development and approval, maintaining and overseeing standard use of the Registry System by Credit Classes registered under the Regen Registry Program, and creating and maintaining frameworks for decision making processes and appeals.

-The design of the Regen Registry is intended to be modular, where community decision making is shared among stakeholders, who can propose and vote on key decisions, form committees to oversee specific aspects of the registry process, and collectively resolve disputes or challenges that arise.
+The design of the Regen Registry is intended to be modular, where community decision making is shared among stakeholders.
+These stakeholderscan propose and vote on key decisions, form committees to oversee specific aspects of the registry process, and collectively resolve disputes or challenges that arise.
 Currently, the Regen Registry is stewarded by RND PBC.

 Regen Registry aims to provide an open source, vertically integrated solution consisting of: